trappsec-dev/trappsec/docs/minimal-example.md

 # Minimal Example

 {: .warning }
 > This example is designed for **quick copy-paste local testing only**.
-> It contains hardcoded configurations and does not represent a production-ready setup.
-> For proper integration, please consult the [Getting Started](/getting-started/) guide.
+For proper integration, please consult the [Getting Started](/getting-started/) guide.

 Copy-paste this into a file to see trappsec in action immediately.